nicsuzor/wikijuris/ausip/moralrights.markdown

 Moral rights can only be owned by individuals (not corporations).
 A creator will hold their moral rights for the entire duration of copyright; moral rights cannot be transferred to anyone else.

-The concepts of moral rights and performers rights are still relatively new in Australia, with the first mention of moral rights being introduced by the //Copyright Amendment (Moral Rights) Act// 2000 (Cth) and additional performers rights being implemented as a result of the //US Free Trade Agreement Implementation Act// 2004 (Cth).
+The concepts of moral rights and performers rights are still relatively new in Australia, with the first mention of moral rights being introduced by the _Copyright Amendment (Moral Rights) Act_ 2000 (Cth) and additional performers rights being implemented as a result of the _US Free Trade Agreement Implementation Act_ 2004 (Cth).
 These moral rights protect authors, creators and directors - they protect individuals not the copyright owners.
 These rights operate parallel to the copyright regime and act as inalienable rights.

 The philosophy underpinning moral rights is that creators deserve respect integral to the act of creativity which remains even after copyrights has been assigned.

-**Video overview by Nicolas Suzor on [Moral Rights](https://www.youtube.com/watch?v=Zg_pPoz2BXY&index=6&list=PLa0bKPnUKQrzsxtMxKxWy_Ed2KWNs-s0u).**
+**Video overview by Nicolas Suzor on [Moral Rights](https:_www.youtube.com/watch?v=Zg_pPoz2BXY&index=6&list=PLa0bKPnUKQrzsxtMxKxWy_Ed2KWNs-s0u).**

 Moral rights were introduced by the Copyright Amendment (Moral Rights) Act 2000 (Cth) which provides that creators are protected from three sources of harm:[^AUTOREPLACEDPartIXoftheCopyrightAct1968CthENDREPLACE]
-[^AUTOREPLACEDPartIXoftheCopyrightAct1968CthENDREPLACE]: Part IX of the //Copyright Act 1968// (Cth)
+[^AUTOREPLACEDPartIXoftheCopyrightAct1968CthENDREPLACE]: Part IX of the _Copyright Act 1968_ (Cth)

   * a right of attribution of authorship;